qq100tea/homework0/README.md

 At the sametime, it also helps me to know you a little bit more :)

 ## Brief self-introduction [max 500 words]
-Hello evryone ,my name is Wei-Cheng Pan,a first-year student in my master’s program.
+Hello evryone ,my name is Wei-Cheng Pan,I came from Taipei.This is my first-year in master’s program  of NCTU PME My hobby is watching movies and playing volleyball.
-I came from Taipei and studied in the Department of Interdisciplinary Program of Engineering of NTHU before.
+English class is hard with me,but I'll try my best to get involved with this class.

 ## Why Computer Vision? [max 500 words]
-Supposing My master's program will use the skill learning from this course, and  thinking computer vision is a useful topic and for automatic produtin in industry, so i come to join this course.
+Becouse My master's program will use the skill learning from this course, and I hope the skill learned from computer vision can let me have the abilities to apply them in industry for automatic produtin.

 ## What do you want to achieve in the course? [ max 500 words]
-I want to learn more about principles and advanced techniques  of Computer Vision improving my programing skill simultaneously.
+I want to learn more principles and advanced techniques of Computer Vision ,and hoping after this class  my programing skill will be improved.

 PS. 中文 or English are both fine.